Vaccination is the most effective method for preventing the flu and its potentially severe complications.

 Some people are particularly advised to get vaccinated against flu.
 These include people with the following conditions or those in close contact with them:

 - Pregnant women

 - People age 50 years and older

 - People of any age with chronic health conditions, such as asthma, diabetes, heart disease, immuno-suppressing diseases, such as cancer, HIV or rheumatological conditions such as lupus

-- Household contacts of person at high risk for complications from influenz;
+- Contacts of person at high risk for complications from influenza;

 - Household contacts and out-of-home caregivers of children younger than six months of age